Measurement of the $\Lambda_c^+$ to $D^0$ production cross-section ratio in peripheral PbPb collisions: Conclusions

 \section{Conclusions}

 This paper reports the first measurements of the $R_{\Lc/\Dz}$ production cross-section ratio in peripheral \PbPb collisions at \sqsnn = 5.02 \tev by the LHCb experiment.
-The $R_{\Lc/\Dz}$ shows no significant dependence on either rapidity or \npart within uncertainties, and has a mean value of $\langle R_{\Lc/\Dz} \rangle \sim 0.27$.
+The $R_{\Lc/\Dz}$ shows no significant dependence on either rapidity or \npart in peripheral collisions within uncertainties and has a mean value of $\langle R_{\Lc/\Dz} \rangle \sim 0.27$.
 However, the ratio tends to decrease at lower \pt.
 More data are needed to confirm the results.
 Results are consistent with previous LHCb measurements in \pPb collisions at \sqsnn = 5.02 \tev~\cite{LHCb-PAPER-2018-021}.
-Compared to theory predictions, the results are compatible within one standard deviation with the PYTHIA 8 predictions in \proton\proton collisions at \sqs = 5.02 \tev, including the CR mechanism, except at low \pt.
-In contrast, a systematic discrepancy versus \pt is observed with the SHM model predictions.
-These new experimental results point toward a strong dependence of $R_{\Lc/\Dz}$ with rapidity, which helps to constrain theory predictions in this particular phase-space region.
+Compared to theory predictions, the results are compatible within one standard deviation with the PYTHIA 8 predictions in \proton\proton collisions at \sqs = 5.02 \tev, including the CR mechanism at next-to-leading color approximation, except at low \pt.
+In contrast, a systematic discrepancy versus \pt is observed with the SHM model predictions with an extended set of baryon states.
+These new experimental results point toward a strong dependence of $R_{\Lc/\Dz}$ on rapidity when compared to ALICE measurements at mid-rapidity in \proton\proton and \pPb collisions~\cite{ALICE:2020wla}, which could help to constrain theory predictions in this particular phase-space region.